Dealing with doo… it’s one part of loving a dog!

 A few other things to consider:

 - Accidents.
 They happen.
 Even if it’s not a poop or pee accident, dogs puke.
 So, how do you deal with indoor messes?
 Follow the same protocol as outlined above, but be sure to use tree-free paper towels for clean-up.
 We LOVE (and have a discount code to) the brand Who Gives a Crap? <— click on my affiliate link to get $10 off.
 We order TP, paper towels, and tissues from them.
 Then, make sure to clean up any mess left behind with something safe for your pets and the planet.
-(BTW, if you sign up for the free 7-day challenge, you get a free eco-friendly cleaning guide that has everything you need to know about cleaning in a budget-, earth-, pet-, and kid-friendly way!)
+(BTW, if you sign up for our email community, you get a free eco-friendly cleaning guide that has everything you need to know about cleaning in a budget-, earth-, pet-, and kid-friendly way!)

 - Your city might help.
 Progressive cities and states offer solutions for eco-friendly dog lovers.
 Check out this list to see if your state or town is represented or call up your city council (that’s what they’re there for) to ask.